Emissions and mitigation

 - How fit for purpose are the Territory’s climate change adaptation policies?

-- How do the Territory’s targets and actions stand in relation to developments at the national or international level?
+- How do our targets and actions stand in relation to developments at the national or international level?

-The first ISR was released by the Commissioner in March 2015 and is available at Environment Commissioner Special Reports and Investigations.
+The first implementation status report was publically released by the Commissioner in March 2015.
+It's available at Environment Commissioner Special Reports and Investigations.